-At that point I decided to just go gray—after all, I was a grandmother now and besides--why question Mother Nature.
+At that point I decided to just go gray—after all, I was a grandmother now, (but I still felt young!), and besides--why question Mother Nature.

 It looked quite natural and I actually liked it!
 Every six months did the trick for a few years.
 But then it became every five months, then every four months—you get the idea.